 As with most studies of migration, finding reliable cross-country data over time is nontrivial.
 Most countries keep track of people coming into their countries (immigrants), while very few countries accurately measure people moving out of their countries (emigrants).
 In addition, accurately measuring the flow of illegal migrants into a country is complicated (although not impossible).

 In order to better understand the various reasons behind complex migration decisions, governments will have to collect better data and then be willing to share them with researchers.
-The EU, for example, has been the most willing to both collect the relevant data and share them publicly, which has generated a sizable increase in the research done on EU migrant flows in recent years.
-Still, more countries, rich and poor alike, need to cooperate; perhaps international organizations can help to overcome the hurdles with better data collection.
-By having comprehensive data sets of worldwide migrant flows, researchers can better understand and disentangle the various determinants of migration.
+The EU, for example, has been the most willing to both collect the relevant data and share them publicly, which has generated a sizable increase in the research done on EU migrant flows.
+International organizations such as the International Organization for Migration and the United Nations Population Division are helping overcome the hurdles by providing comparable migration data across countries and time.
+Ideally, linking migration data to administrative records will provide comprehensive data sets that can disentangle the various determinants of migration; Scandinavian countries are the leaders in this regard.
+Still, more countries, rich and poor alike, need to cooperate.

 Summary and policy advice